D7ry/cs184-proj-writeup/proj1/writeup.md

 };
 ```
 `Triangle_2D` takes in 6 coordinates to construct.
-I've also defined a sub-struct Edge, which simply contains 2 vectors, and a lineNormal of the edge, calculated at initialization and will be used for Rasterization.
+I've also defined a sub-struct Edge, which simply contains 2 vectors, and a line normal of the edge, calculated at initialization and will be used for Rasterization.
 ```cpp
 enum GeometricRelation
 {